Captainmango/choose-my-snooze/README.md

 ```
 This will also allow you to continue using the shell used to initiate the command.

+### Keycloak

+Once the services have all come up, you will need to set up Keycloak so that it will work with the environment you have set up.
+The realm-export.json in the root of the project needs to be used as an import in Keycloak.

+The Keycloak service will be running at whatever host and port you specified in the config (if running locally, the container will use localhost for the host.
+This cannot be changed.)

+Go to the Keycloak server via the URL and use the credentials from you .env file to log in.
+Once logged in, select the dropdown, then create realm.
+From here, click browse and select the realm-export.json in the root of the project.
+This will then create the projects realm with all settings used in development.

+### API
-Once the services have all come up, use the gradle wrapper to bring up the main API.
+Once all the services are up, and Keycloak is configured, use the gradle wrapper to bring up the main API.

 ```bash
 $ ./gradlew bootRun